Axway/platform-management-docs/content/en/docs/management_guide/overview.md

 ---
-title: The Amplify Platform dashboard
-linkTitle: The Amplify Platform dashboard
+title: Overview
+linkTitle: Overview
 weight: 5
 date: 2021-08-12
 ---

-The Amplify Platform Dashboard left navigation comprises the following menu items:
+The Amplify Platform Overview left navigation comprises the following menu items:

-{{% alert title="Note" color="primary" %}}The available menus on the Dashboard may vary based on your role and your organization's subscriptions.{{% /alert %}}
+{{% alert title="Note" color="primary" %}}The available menus on the Amplify Platform Overview may vary based on your role and your organization's subscriptions.{{% /alert %}}

 ![Amplify Platform Overview left navigation](/Images/dashboard_left_menu.png)

 * **Overview** - displays  key metric information relevant to a product line to which your organization is subscribed.
-All users will see the Overview tab.
+All users will see the Overview link.
-* **API Observer** - navigates you to the [API Observer](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/index.html) dashboard.
-Users with the Central Admin and Developer roles will see the API Observer tab.
+* **Business Insights** - navigates you to [Business Insights](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/index.html).
+Users with the Central Admin and Developer roles will see the Business Insights link.
-* **Search Audit** - navigates you to the [Amplify Visibility Dashboard](/docs/management_guide/the_dashboards/visibility_dashboards/).
-Users with the Auditor or Analytics Specialist Visibility roles will see the Visibility tab.
+* **Search Audit** - navigates you to the Search Audit.
+Users with the Auditor role will see the Search Audit link.
 * **Apps** - displays the list of applications for your organization and where you can [manage your applications](/docs/management_guide/managing_applications/).
-Organizations with Application Development, Cloud Capacity, or Runtime Services subscriptions will see the Apps tab.
+Organizations with Application Development, Cloud Capacity, or Runtime Services subscriptions will see the Apps link.
 * **Custom Queries** - if configured, displays custom query summary information and enables the creation of custom analytics queries.
-Organizations with the Application Development or API Management subscriptions will see the Custom Queries tab.

-The left-side in the bottom navigation contains a link for enabling Demo Data mode.
-Click **Demo Data** to populate Dashboard with demonstration data to see how the Dashboard looks if you have several applications and APIs in production.

 ## Overview